 LBNL Cyber Security has defined the Minimum Security Requirements and all computers connected to the Berkeley Lab network must meet these requirements.
 One requirement is the installation of an antivirus software with automatic updates.
 Berkeley Lab IT has adopted Sophos as the enterprise solution.
 Sophos can be downloaded from the Software Store.

 Use the Lab's VPN

 When working off-site, always utilize Berkeley Lab's VPN.
 A Virtual Private Network is an encrypted connection over the Internet from your device to a network.
 Essentially when running VPN, your computer is on Berkeley Lab's secure network and enables you access to restricted resources such as FMS.
 Cisco VPN software can be downloaded from the Software Store.

 Use Multi-Factor Authentication (MFA)

-Utilizing at least a two factor authentication process helps protect your online accounts and access to your resources.
+Utilizing a two factor authentication process helps protect your online accounts and access to your resources.
 Berkeley Lab IT recommends everyone adopt MFA.
-Further details can be found on the MFA site.
+Further details can be found on the MFA page.

 Low disk space can lead to poor system performance and problems with file integrity.
-Please take the time to clear out any caches, delete data in your downloads folder or temporary folders, and remove any unnecessary data.
-Remember you have unlimited disk space on Google, use that disk space to your advantage.
+You will want to clear browser cache/cookies and remove unnecessary data/software.
+Remember you have unlimited disk space on Google.

 Third party software tools claim they can help with system clean up.
 Do not install CCleaner on Lab computers.

 Your data is important so don't wait for that disaster.
 Be proactive and obtain a backup solution that meets your needs.
-Berkeley Lab IT has adopted Druva inSync as the enterprise backup tool.
-Druva inSync can be purchased from the Software Store.
+Berkeley Lab IT offers Druva inSync as the enterprise backup tool, which can be purchased from the Software Store.

 Google Drive / Team Drive